Comingdonut/Chess/README.md

 This is "Checkmate".
 "Checkmate" causes the game to end.

 #### Special Conditions
 Specific pieces can move in special ways under the right circumstance.
-These special movements are called "Castleing" and "En Passant".
+These special movements are called "Castling" and "En Passant".
 "Pawn Promotion" is a special conditional in which a player's Pawn reaches the opponent's side of the board and has an opportunity to promote to a stronger piece.